-ACCT 201 is a business class and many of us are either already in the business world or aspiring to join it.
-Consequently, we will adhere to business standards for our class behavioral standards.
-All of Bellevue Community College's general policies are in effect and can be viewed at http://bellevuecollege.edu/catalog/policies/ Some general comments:
+ACCT 202 is a business class and are held to the expectations one might find in the industry.
+Consequently, we will adhere to business standards for our class behavioral standards in addition to those of Bellevue College.
+All of Bellevue College's general policies are in effect and can be viewed at http://bellevuecollege.edu/catalog/policies/

+Some general comments:

-- Classes will start at 5:30PM unless otherwise informed.
+- Classes will start at 5:30PM.
 If you are late, please be considerate in entering the class room. - Refrain from side conversations with other students.
 Please feel free to ask questions by raising your hand.
 I will get to you as soon I finish my point.
 Of course, if you're late and ask me about something I just talked about, you probably will not get an answer from me. - Please use the restroom before class or during the break, but if you have to go, go.
 Please be respectful of others as you exit and enter the class. - Please eat during the break or before class.
 If you wish to drink, please be respectful to others in terms of the amount of noise you will generate. - Cellular phones and pagers should be set to vibrate.
 If you need to take a call, please leave the classroom and be mindful to others as you enter or exit.
-No texting in class.
 During tests and exams, all electronics should be turned off and stowed out of sight. - Laptops and tablets can be used to take notes, however, you will not be able to use them for tests and exams.

 WITHDRAWL POLICY: If feel you need to withdraw from the class for any reason, you are required to do so within the regulations of the school.
 Students who do not officially withdraw will have their grade calculated on the number of points earned divided by the total possible points assigned for the entire quarter.
 Please act responsibly and officially withdraw from any classes you choose not to complete.
 Unless you formally drop by the deadline enrollment/college calendars online, you will receive an "F" grade, with 0.0 grade points.
-There may be a situation that warrants an "NC" grade, which does not put grade points on your record.
-If you reach this point, please see me.